-Today is the birthday of filmmaker Anat Baron, whose Beer Wars movie started people writing and talking about the beer business, from all sorts of angles, three years ago, and while it’s slowed down, the discussion has yet to have completely gone away.
+Today is the birthday of filmmaker Anat Baron, whose Beer Wars movie started people writing and talking about the beer business, from all sorts of angles, five years ago, and while it’s slowed down, the discussion has yet to have completely gone away.
 Or as Alan from A Good Beer Blog puts it, “joined to the long standing discussion about the beer business and added an interesting interpretation.”
 Love it or loathe it, it has certainly managed to capture people’s attention, and if that’s all it’s done, that’s still a huge positive to my way of thinking.
 But it’s also opened quite a few minds to what those of us who’ve been embedded in the beer business have known forever, which is how the business operates, where it’s fair and unfair, and what you can do as a consumer to support the beers and breweries you love.
 Join me in wishing Anat a very happy birthday.

-Today is also the 43rd birthday of Jay Sheveck, a beer writer and filmmaker in Los Angeles.
+Today is also the 46th birthday of Jay Sheveck, a beer writer and filmmaker in Los Angeles.
 In addition to writing for the Celebrator, Jay wrote the Beer Guppy’s Guide to Southern California .
-He’s also been working for many years on a documentary film about the early days of craft beer, Beer Pioneers.
+He’s also been working for many, many years on a documentary film about the early days of craft beer, Beer Pioneers.
 There’s a teaser trailer of it at the bottom of this page.
 Personally, I’m excited about his film (and not just because I may be in it, unless I end up on the cutting room floor, that is).
 Join me in wishing Jay a very happy birthday.